-IBM SPSS Modeler Server's powerful SQL optimization feature allows processing to occur in the database (rather than on the server) whenever possible.
+The powerful SQL optimization feature of IBM SPSS Modeler Server means that processing can occur in the database (rather than on the server) whenever possible.
 However, when any of the following conditions are true, SQL optimization cannot be used:

-• The data to be processed are held in a flat file rather than in a database.

-- SQL optimization is turned off. - The processing operation cannot be optimized using SQL.
+- The data to be processed are held in a flat file rather than in a database. - SQL optimization is turned off. - The processing operation cannot be optimized using SQL.